kevinjoydsouza/Gemini-function-calling-flight-agent/README.md

 **For interactive API documentation, visit `http://127.0.0.1:8000/docs`, where you can test the API endpoints directly from your browser.**

 ## 1. Functionality
-- The basic settings of the chatbot `Sir Gemini` is similar to what I have done in another project [Gemini Explorer](https://github.com/TommyCheng023/Gemini_Explorer).

   - `llm_function()`
   - way to build a vertexAI project
 ### Add Features